TheOdinProject/.github/CONTRIBUTING.md

 #### Curriculum Repo

 The [TOP curriculum repo](https://github.com/TheOdinProject/curriculum) contains all of the lessons in our curriculum.
-Any suggestions or changed to specific lesson content belong there.
+Any suggestions or changes to specific lesson content belong there.

 <hr>